 The source node of any received NM message could turn to the logical successor of the received node.
-To find a decision whether the source node is the new logical successor of the receiver node, the receiver node has to look to the receiver identification, the source identification and to the identification of the logical successor.
+To reach a decision on whether the source node is the new logical successor of the receiver node, the receiver node has to look to the receiver identification, the source identification and to the identification of the logical successor.

-SLR (Source) < (Log. successor) < (Receiver) ne w lo ogical su successor RSL (Receiver) < (Source) < (Log. successor) ne w lo ogical su successor LRS (Log. successor) < (Receiver) < (Source) ne w lo ogical su successor LSR (Log. successor) < (Source) < (Receiver) ## ## RLS (Receiver) < (Log. successor) < (Source) ## ## SRL (Source) < (Receiver) < (Log. successor) ## ## igure 19
+SLR (Source) < (Log. successor) < (Receiver) new logical successor RSL (Receiver) < (Source) < (Log. successor) new logical successor LRS (Log. successor) < (Receiver) < (Source) new logical successor LSR (Log. successor) < (Source) < (Receiver) \checkmark RLS (Receiver) < (Log. successor) < (Source) \checkmark SRL (Source) < (Receiver) < (Log. successor) \checkmark

-The state NMReset initialises the system-related basic configuration.
+The state NMReset initializes the system-related basic configuration.
 Therefore the values L (Log. successor identification) and R (Receiver identification) are equal.
-The algorithm has to be initialised: the source of the first received NM message will be the logical successor.
+The algorithm has to be initialized: the source of the first received NM message will be the logical successor.